yzfvroom/AgilityUA/lab3.rst

    :width: 4.06in
    :height: 3.08in

-#. **Note - The Active Directory Domain is f5lab.local and thus the AD User Account will reflect a user account with a User Logon Name of kerberos@f5lab.local versus kerberos@acme.com**
+..
+Note:: The Active Directory Domain is f5lab.local and thus the AD User Account will reflect a user account with a User Logon Name of kerberos@f5lab.local versus kerberos@acme.com**

 #.
 The next step is the run the ktpass command from the Windows command line as follows below